ahicox/remedy-rest-api/README.md

 }
 ```

-the constructor doesn't return a promise so you can't use a fiddy block, you can still die tryin' :-)
+the constructor doesn't return a promise so you can't use a fiddy block, but of course, you can still die tryin' :-)

 * **server**
   The hostname or IP address of the REST endpoint serving the Remedy API